The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • Appium scripting bears the issues of brittle and flaky tests resulting in instability, inconsistency, and involves more time in maintenance than development.

 While we believe that teams should choose whatever framework suits them best (and we will help make Appium, Espresso, and XCTest / XCUITest better), we have focused heavily on the Appium automation engineer.
-This year, we started releasing what we call “AI-enhanced Appium,” and this makes your Appium automation easier to author, more comprehensive in its coverage, faster in its execution (hallelujah!), and easier to remediate for when issues are encountered.
+Way back in 2021, before the generative AI boom, we released what we called “AI-enhanced Appium,” which makes your Appium automation easier to author, more comprehensive in its coverage, faster in its execution (hallelujah!), and easier to remediate for when issues are encountered.
+This capability has been maturing in the market for several years, and Kobiton is still the only vendor that can generate an Appium script from a manual test.
+Test authoring with Kobiton AI-driven Appium automation

 Kobiton’s Appium Export technology allows you to run a manual test on a Kobiton real device, tell our AI to auto-generate an Appium script, and then export that script into your IDE for quick “base script” authoring.
 Not only is this easy, but it’s also a huge time saver for teams who are trying to quickly build out their libraries of Appium automation.

-Beyond just getting to your Appium “base script,” we also make it easy to author assertions into your Appium script.
-We actually just released the Beta version of our “Inject NOVA Visual Assertions into your Appium” capability, and will be releasing the General Availability version in our April 19th, 2021 release.
+Beyond just getting to your Appium “base script,” we also make it easy to author assertions into your Appium script including visual assertions.
 This allows you to take advantage of the Visual Assertions and Visual Testing capabilities previously unique to the Kobiton Scriptless Automation flow and easily inject them into your Appium scripts.
-And, unlike other solutions that do similar things to this, Kobiton allows you to do this by simply making a quick change to your Desired Capabilities and also doesn’t require setting a new baseline for each and every mobile device.
-With Kobiton, you can run a Visual Test using one device’s visual output (let’s say a Samsung Galaxy S9) as a baseline and compare that baseline across multiple different device types (let’s say LG and Moto G4 devices).
+And, unlike other solutions, Kobiton allows you to do this by simply making a quick change to your Desired Capabilities and also doesn’t require setting a new baseline for each and every mobile device.
+With Kobiton, you can run a Visual Test using one device’s visual output (let’s say a Samsung Galaxy S24) as a baseline and compare that baseline across multiple different device types (let’s say LG G7 and Motorola Edge ).

 Yes, that means no more making API calls, no more source code instrumentation, and no more endless baseline screenshots.

-Okay, so you’ve run NOVA AI-enhanced Appium and it’s been able to run across a bunch of different devices while also invoking Visual assertions to capture visual issues and discrepancies.
+Okay, so you’ve run our AI-driven Appium and it’s been able to run across a bunch of different devices while also invoking Visual assertions to capture visual issues and discrepancies.

 Now what?

 With Kobiton, you’ll actually be able to easily remediate those visual issues identified by Appium with our Assertion Overview and Remediation interface.
-With this interface, you can easily see where NOVA identified visual discrepancies across device types and/or application versions, and you can even give NOVA instructions on how to better execute your tests going forward with directions around the strict and relaxed comparison.
+With this interface, you can easily see where AI-augmented testing identifies visual discrepancies across device types and/or application versions, and you can even give it instructions on how to better execute your tests going forward with directions around the strict and relaxed comparison.

 To see this all in action, check out this snippet of a “visual assertions in Appium” demo run by Leslie Tan, Global Director of Solutions Engineering at Kobiton:

-• Teams can take existing Appiums scripts and inject NOVA’s assertions without any need to do any complex scripting.
+• Teams can take existing Appiums scripts and inject AI-powered assertions without the need for complex scripting.

 • Injecting assertions only requires changing certain Kobiton-specific desired capabilities’ values from “false” to “true”.